 1. A Ripple Coin May Reach Five Dollars or Even Hit the 10 Dollar Range

 When I first wrote this article the price of a single Ripple was hovering around the 70 to 85 cents region.
-It was at $3.8 and now is back at 40 to 45 cents region.
+It was at $3.8 and now is back in the 45 cents region.
 With the news coming from South Korea saying that they will ban cryptocurrencies it’s hard to do any predictions.
 What I can say is that it can easily go back to $3.8 since in the last few months from total market cap almost 600 billion USD disappeared.
 If those big players come again into the game it can even go to $5.
-You can do the math by yourself using the number of coins, the price and the market cap.
-It’s hard to go higher, because at $7 the capitalisation would be higher than bitcoin, I doubt.
+You can do the math by yourself using the number of coins, the price, and the market cap.
+It’s hard to go higher because, at $7, the capitalization would be higher than bitcoin, I doubt.

 We have to agree that Ripple superior technology makes it an excellent candidate to replace the antiquated SWIFT system, resulting in more and more banks getting on board the Ripple train.
 Over and above, there have been rumors that Coinbase, the famous cryptocurrency exchange, is planning on adding Ripple to its list of tradable coins come mid-2018.
-Considering the fact that Ripple is now on third spot as cryptocurrency this prediction is close to real.
+Considering the fact that Ripple is now in the third spot as cryptocurrency this prediction is close to real.
 Should these rumors be true, this would make Ripple more accessible to public investors, which should increase its adoption rate.
 Hence, five, or even close to $7 dollars is a fair Ripple price prediction for the beginning of 2019.

 2. If Ripple Manages to Become the De Facto Payment Processor for Banks, It Is Possible for Ripple to Hit the 20 Dollar Mark